WA-Washington News Digest Advisory - KTVZ

 WASHINGTON LAWMAKER-INVESTIGATION

-SPOKANE, Wash. — A Washington state lawmaker took part in “domestic terrorism” against the United States during a 2016 standoff at a wildlife refuge in Oregon and traveled throughout the West meeting with far-right extremist groups, according to an investigative report released Thursday.
+SPOKANE, Wash. — A right-wing Washington state lawmaker vowed that he will not resign despite a damning report that says he took part in “domestic terrorism” against the United States.
 By Nicholas K. Geranios.
-SENT: 580 words.
+SENT: 740 words.
 AP Photos.

 SPORTS